Cover photo credit: Rob Tervo

 Where it lives

-In Ontario, American Ginseng typically grows in rich, moist, but well-drained, and relatively mature, deciduous woods dominated by Sugar Maple (Acer saccharum), White Ash (Fraxinus americana) and American Basswood (Tilia americana).
+In Ontario, American Ginseng typically grows in relatively mature, deciduous woods dominated by Sugar Maple (Acer saccharum), White Ash (Fraxinus americana) and American Basswood (Tilia americana).

-It usually grows in deep, nutrient rich soil over limestone or marble bedrock.
+It usually grows in deep, moist, but well drained nutrient-rich soil over limestone or marble bedrock.

 Where it’s been found in Ontario